ThomDietrich/discourse-plugin-code-fences-buttons/README.md

 ## Further information

-This plugin is based on the following, please have a look for more details: https://github.com/cpradio/discourse-plugin-spoiler-ui
+This plugin is based on another plugin, please have a look for more details: https://github.com/cpradio/discourse-plugin-spoiler-ui